elinscott/koopmans_docs/theory/ingredients.rst

 As mentioned, the orbital-dependent screening coefficients :math:`\alpha_{i}` account for electronic screening and orbitals relaxation;
 if these were all set to be equal to one, the KC functionals would fulfill the Koopmans' condition at frozen orbitals, rather than at relaxed orbitals.

+Once the screening coefficients are defined, from a computational point of view a complete KIPZ calculation requires the energy minimization of the orbital-density dependent functionals.
+The KI energy correction is instead identically zero at integer occupation numbers (i.e. for insulating systems), meaning that it preserves the ground state density and enegy of the underlying density functional and its unitary invariance under rotation of the occupied and emoty electronic manifolds.
+To uniquely define the minimizing orbitals we add an infinitesimally small PZ-SIC contribution to the KI energy.
+This allow us to 1) unanbigously defined the manifolds, since the small PZ-SIC term breaks the unitary invariance, and 2) localize the orbitals without changing the ground-state energy.
+Overall this ammount to defining KI as the limit of the KIPZ functional when the PZ-SIC correction is vanishingly small~:cite:`Borghi2014`.
+The only additional cost beside the underlying DFT calculation is therefor the one needed to define the unitary transformation rotation connecting the DFT canonical states to the PZ-SIC ones.
+To retain the computational cost of the KI calculation and the superior accuracy of the KIPZ functional, a perturbative KIPZ (pKIPZ) calculation can be defined where the KIPZ hamiltonian is computed on top of the KI minimizing orbitals and screening coefficients, thus neglecting self-consistency effects at the KIPZ level.
+This typically shows performance in between the KI and KIPZ functionals at a computational cost of the KI calculation :cite:`Colonna2019`.